-The updated operational guidance (5 March) reflects within the increased access to onsite provision, that learners in secondary school age settings should use face coverings when social distancing cannot be maintained, including within the classroom, but the needs of the learner must be the first and foremost consideration.
+The updated operational guidance for 12 April, published on 15 March reflects within the increased access to onsite provision, that learners in secondary school age settings should use face coverings when social distancing cannot be maintained, including within the classroom, but the needs of the learner must be the first and foremost consideration.

-Routine lateral flow testing (LFT) for learners in Years 10, 11, 12 and 13 will be made available, along with a dedicated young person's guide to the use of LFT tests.
+Routine lateral flow testing (LFT) for learners in Years 10, 11, 12 and 13 are being made available, along with a dedicated young person's guide to the use of LFT tests, to give learners confidence and assurance that they are safe and that they can quickly identify risk of asymptomatic transmission and take necessary steps to keep themselves and their contacts safe.

-With the return of more learners to the physical school environment, practitioners will continue to provide a combination of face to face and remote learning - a blended approach, and we recognise as onsite provision increases there will be challenges for the workforce in managing both remote and onsite provision until all learners are in time able to return fully to onsite provision.
+With the full return to the physical school environment, practitioners will see a significant reduction in the need for remote learning and the challenges to the workforce of managing both remote and onsite provision in tandem.
 Practitioners will consider the needs of all their learners, how those are best addressed, and will have regard to the purposes of learning and weigh up their priorities, flexibly drawing on a wide range of curriculum guidance to support them in this work.